-Many times, jewelry repair technicians learn skills while on the job.
+Many times, jewelry repair technicians, who should be detailed, patient and have good hand-to-eye coordination, often learn skills while on the job.
 However, formal jewelry repair training is also offered through a short series of trade school classes resulting in a certificate of completion.

 Jewelry Repair Certificate

 A certificate program is usually geared toward aspiring bench jeweler technicians.
 Students learn an overview of the jewelry business, including appraising, gemology, metalsmithing, and stone setting.
 They also learn to work with jewelry repair tools, such as wax molds, clasps, soldering accessories, drivers, drills, blades, pliers, magnifying lenses, and measuring devices.

 An associate's degree program in jewelry design typically includes coursework in jewelry repair.
 Students learn to work with fine and costume jewelry, as well as materials sourcing and identification, metal forming, casting, and soldering.

 Often conferred as a Bachelor of Fine Arts degree, these jewelry design and repair programs emphasize the creation of jewelry as a work of art.
 Students usually learn to work with beaded, bronze, silver, gold, platinum, brass, and aluminum jewelry.
 Computer-aided design (CAD) training is also incorporated.

 More than formal training, experience in jewelry repair is vital.
 Individuals who have completed a formal training program may have participated in work experience.
 Additionally, informal apprenticeships may be available through independent jewelry repair technicians or jewelry manufacturers.
 Jewelry repair technicians can work as employees or independent contractors at retail jewelry shops, repair kiosks, or creative plants.